Group SHOW • ATTO 1/3: SOTTO LA LUCE

 More delicate approaches to light are also present: from Rossella Bellusci’s ghostlike portrait to the minimalist works of Anne-Camille Allueva, Rachelle Bussières and Anne Blanchet, and the wall sculptures of Mireille Fulpius.
 An original dialogue is also created between the photographs of French artist Yannig Hedel and those of Elyn Zimmerman, one of the pioneering figures of the 1970s Light & Space movement.
 The exhibition culminates with Ralph Gibson’s iconic photograph The Priest, a striking finale for this first act, on view from September 19 to November 18, 2025.

-In parallel, and in collaboration with the Fondazione Alda Fendi – Esperimenti, we will also take over a space on the first floor of the historical Rhinoceros building until March 2026, to present a major installation by Olivier Ratsi.
+In parallel, we will also take over a space on the first floor of the historical Rhinoceros building until March 2026, to present a major installation by Olivier Ratsi.
 This immersive piece serves as a synthesis of the three exhibitions planned at Rhinoceros, encompassing the three key elements we have chosen to highlight during our Roman residency: light, time, and space.